porscheofficial/cookie-consent-banner/packages/cookie-consent-banner/README.md

 1. `cookie-consent-banner::part(primary-button)` for styling the primary button
 2. `cookie-consent-banner::part(secondary-button)` for styling the secondary button
 3. `cookie-consent-banner::part(checkbox)` for styling the checkboxes
-4. `cookie-consent-banner::part(description)` for styling the description texts
+4. `cookie-consent-banner::part(description-main)` for styling the main description text
+5. `cookie-consent-banner::part(description-settings)` for styling the description text on the expanded settings
-5. `cookie-consent-banner::part(headline)` for styling the headline
+6. `cookie-consent-banner::part(headline)` for styling the headline

 ```html
 <style>